 While it may be gross, having flies and maggots around can signal that your backyard is healthy.
 If you see them on the patio, it may be because there is something organic nearby that they are attracted to.
 This could be a dead animal, rotting fruit, or even leftover food.

-While they may be icky, flies and maggots play an essential role in nature.
-So, if you see them in your backyard, don’t be too quick to get rid of them!
+While they may be icky, flies and maggots are essential.
+So, if you see them in your backyard, don’t be too quick to eliminate them!
 They may just be doing their job.

 The Flies and Maggots Dilemma?